What’s the best way to sell items that customers don’t want? Here are three ways to handle gift basket leftovers.

 - Plush bears still available from Valentine’s Day need not wait until next year.
 Add it to your “I’m Beary Sorry” and “I Can’t Bear to Be Without You” gift baskets that men buy all year round.

 - Containers that are not selling can be sprayed, or ribbon can be added to it for a fresh look.
-Consider this vessel as part of a donation at a black tie auction or a charity where executives gather.
+Also, consider such containers as part of a donation at a black tie auction or a charity where executives gather.

-- Goodies that will expire in one month are a “thank you for your business” tote bag gift for smaller firms that purchased from you once.
+- Goodies that will expire in one month are a “thank you for your business” tote bag gift for smaller firms that purchased from you in the past.
 They’ll eat it quickly while being reminded of your service.

 More than three ways to handle gift basket leftovers